Dominduchami/Nexus5XPkg/README.md

 Per UEFI specification, ARM32 UEFI cannot boot ARM64 binaries directly.
 A recent engineering change removed the dependency of Little Kernel.
 LK can still boot it, but the path is untested.

-To run this UEFI build on Lumia 950 XL, the following procedure is required:
+To run this UEFI build on Nexus 5X, the following procedure is required:

 - Check out [Boot Shim](https://github.com/imbushuo/boot-shim).
 This Boot Manager Application implements a simple ELF loader for the kickstarter (LK) with Secure Monitor Call for EL1 transition.